Bad Zurzach: Education

 In Bad Zurzach about 66.8% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 262 students attending primary school, there are 170 students attending secondary school, there are 133 students attending tertiary or university level schooling in the municipality.

 Bad Zurzach is home to the Fleckenbibliothek Bad Zurzach library.
 The library has (As of 2008) 10,302 books or other media, and loaned out 33,758 items in the same year.
 It was open a total of 298 days with average of 11 hours per week during that year.

 Transport

-Bad Zurzach station is served by Zurich S-Bahn line S41, which links Winterthur and Waldshut, and by alternate trains on Aargau S-Bahn line S27, which link Baden and Bad Zurzach.
+Bad Zurzach station is served by Zurich S-Bahn line S36, which links Bülach and Waldshut, and by alternate trains on Aargau S-Bahn line S27, which link Baden and Bad Zurzach.